Sam Khan Ilkhani Zafaranlu

-Sam Khan Ilkhani Zafaranlu (سم خان ایلخانی زفرانلو; died 1866/67) was the leader of the Kurdish Zafaranlu tribe and ruler of the town of Quchan in the eastern Iranian province of Khorasan from 1833 until his death.
+Sam Khan Ilkhani Zafaranlu (سامخان ایلخانی زعفرانلو; died 1866/67) was the leader of the Kurdish Zafaranlu tribe and ruler of the town of Quchan in the eastern Iranian province of Khorasan from 1833 until his death.
 He was the son and successor of Reza Qoli Khan Zafaranlu.

 Given that his father had been a fervent opponent of the Iranian government, Sam Khan Ilkhani's ascent to power was an unexpected development.
 He played a crucial part in suppressing the Rebellion of Hasan Khan Salar, the expedition against the Turkmens in 1851, the interference in Herat in 1852, the protection of Sarakhs against the Khanate of Khiva in 1854, and the Second Herat War.
 After his death, he was succeeded by his brother Amir Hossein Khan Ilkhani.

 Biography

 The Kurdish Zafaranlu tribe originally lived in the Kurdish areas of western Iran, before the Safavid ruler Shah Abbas I deported them to Khorasan to fend off Uzbek attacks.
 By the late Safavid period, the Zafaranlu had taken over the town of Quchan.
 As they had done under the Safavids, the Zafaranlu also provided military support to the Qajar dynasty of Iran.
 Sam Khan Ilkhani was a son of Reza Qoli Khan Zafaranlu, the leader of the Zafaranlu and ruler of Quchan.
 Reza Qoli Khan Zafaranlu occasionally supported or clashed with the Iranian government.
 On 4 September 1832, he was forced to surrender to the Iranian government, who had Quchan destroyed.
 In June 1833, he was exiled to the Azerbaijan province, but died on his way there.
 Sam Khan Ilkhani subsequently became the new ruler of the Zafaranlu and Quchan.
 Despite numerous incidents of hostility, the Zafaranlu rulers of Quchan managed to hold onto their status as the most influential vassals of the Iranian government.
 During the end of the rule of the Qajar ruler Mohammad Shah, Sam Khan Ilkhani was transported to Tehran and put under surveillance until 1847/48.

 When word of the Rebellion of Hasan Khan Salar reached Sam Khan Ilkhani, he secretly went to Khorasan and joined forces with Morad Mirza, who had been tasked with suppressing the rebellion.
 Due to the extreme cold and snowstorm, Morad Mirza was unable to achieve much.
 The survival of his troops was totally dependent on the assistance of Sam Khan Ilkhani.
 Hasan Khan Salar was ultimately defeated and executed in the spring of 1850 by Morad Mirza, who became the new governor of Khorasan.